Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency

 \section{Asymptotics in the block-wise constant experiment}

-\begin{proof}[Proof of Theorem \ref{cltorlle}] As we have seen, the estimator is unbiased in $\mathcal{E}_2$.
+\begin{pf*}{Proof of Theorem~\ref{cltorlle}} As we have seen, the estimator is unbiased in $\mathcal{E}_2$.
 For the covariance structure we use the independence between blocks and frequencies and the commutativity with $\cal Z$ to infer

-Since the local Fisher-type informations are strictly positive definite and thus invertible by Assumption \ref{smoothness}($iii$), the multivariate CLT \eqref{fclt} for the oracle estimator follows by applying a standard CLT for triangular schemes as Theorem 4.\,12 from \cite{kallenberg}.
+Since the local Fisher-type information matrices are strictly positive definite, and thus invertible by Assumption~\ref{smoothness}(iii), the multivariate CLT \eqref{fclt} for the oracle estimator follows by applying a standard CLT for triangular schemes as Theorem~4.12 from \cite{kallenberg}.
 The Lindeberg condition is implied by the stronger Lyapunov condition which is easily verified here by bounding moments of order $4$.